Everything you need to know about hair removal at home—from cost to pain levels and effectiveness

 • Pain/discomfort level: 1/5

-If we were to take a wild guess, we would say that most people’s past experiences of DIY tweezing weren't ideal.
-If you've previously been left with skinny tadpoles for brows instead of what you were aiming for (a full brow that looks like it's been achieved through microshading, for example), and have steered clear of tweezers ever since, this is what you need to know.
+We'd venture that most people’s past experiences of DIY tweezing weren't ideal.
+If you've previously been left with thin tadpoles for brows instead of perfectly-shaved brows that look like they've been achieved through microshading, for example, and have steered clear of tweezers ever since, listen up.

-How it works: The idea is to pull the hair out of the follicle at the roots using a pair of tweezers.
-As it’s a fiddly process, it doesn’t lend itself well to larger areas, so stick to tweezing your brows and upper lip.
+How it works: The idea is to pull the hair out of the follicle at the roots using a pair of good-quality tweezers.
+As it’s a fiddly process, it doesn’t lend itself well to larger areas, so stick to tweezing your brows and upper lip or the odd stray chin hair.

-How to do it at home: Ideally, you should always visit a professional to have your brows shaped with wax in the first instance.
-Then, in between wax appointments, you can use tweezers to nix any strays.
+How to do it at home: Ideally, you should visit a professional to have your brows shaped with wax initially.
+Then, in between appointments, you can use tweezers to nix any strays.
 Laurretta Power, Benefit Cosmestic's national eyebrow expert, says: “Always use clean, slanted tweezers for more control and to prevent breaking the hairs.
 Hold the skin tight, grip the hair from the root, and then pluck at an angle, in the direction of growth.
 This will protect the hair follicle and ensure it grows back properly—this is important if you accidentally overpluck!”
 As it's a temporary fix, tweezing isn't the best option for how to remove facial hair permanently

-How it works with different hair types: Power says: "Tweezing will work for all hair types, however, it takes longer and can be uncomfortable, so we’d always recommend waxing brows first of all."
+How it works with different hair types: "Tweezing will work for all hair types, however, it takes longer and can be uncomfortable, so we’d always recommend waxing brows first of all," Power says.

 Shaving